padrinobook/padrinobook/chapters/login_and_registration.md

 - Create a controller method for our user model that expects a user id and confirmation code, looks up the user, checks the code in the parameter matches the code saved in our database and clears the code after confirmation.
 - Create an action that maps to our new controller method (e.g. `/confirm/<user-id>/<code>`).
 - Create an mailer template which takes the user as a parameter and use the *confirmation code* of the user to send a mail containing a link to the new route in our controller.
-- Create an **observer** for our user model.
-If the email of the user needs to be modified or a record is created we need to create a confirmation code, set it in the model and clear the confirmation flag.
-After that we need to trigger our mailer.
+- If the email of the user needs to be modified or a new User record is created we need to create a confirmation code, set it in the model and clear the confirmation flag
 - Create a helper method which allows views to check if the current user is confirmed.
 - Protect our controller methods and views to prevent security issues.